5 ways to get creative and find the right angle with help from PR

 When you are in the middle of a bad situation, it can sometimes be difficult to see the forest because of all the trees in the way.
 An outside PR agency is better able to create some distance and notice different angles.
 They can also act as an early warning system to help keep you out of trouble in the first place.

 The professionals at Axia Public Relations can help by asking the tough questions, thinking strategically and using creative techniques to tell your story.
-To learn more, contact us or download our free e-book Maximizing Your Public Relations Investment.
+To learn more, contact us or download our e-book Maximizing Your Public Relations Investment.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.